trioderegion/warpgate/README.md

 ## Callback Functions
 The `callbacks` object has two expected keys: `pre` and `post` and provide a way to execute custom code during the spawning process.
 Both key values are type `async function`.

+### `async pre(templateData, updates)`
-* `async pre(templateData, updates)`: Executed after placement has been decided, but before updates have been issued or tokens spawned.
+Executed after placement has been decided, but before updates have been issued or tokens spawned.
 Used for modifying the updates based on position of the placement.
 	* `templateData` {Object} Data of the template preview used for placement.
 	* `updates` {Object} The update object passed into `warpgate#spawn`.

-* `async post(templateData, spawnedTokenDoc, updates, iteration)`: Executed after the token has been spawned and any updates applied.
+### `async post(templateData, spawnedTokenDoc, updates, iteration)`
+Executed after the token has been spawned and any updates applied.
 Good for animation triggers, or chat messages.
-Additionally, when utilizing the `duplicates` option, the update object used to spawn this token is passed in for modification during the _next_ iteration.
+Additionally, when utilizing the `duplicates` option, the update object used to spawn the next token is passed in for modification for the indicated iteration.
+Note, the same update object is used throughout the spawning process, being modified as desired on each iteration.
  	* `templateData` {Object} Data of the template preview used for placement.
  	* `spawnedTokenDoc` {TokenDocument} The token spawned by this iteration.
-	* `updates` {Object} The update object passed into `warpgate#spawn`.
+	* `updates` {Object} The update object from the just spawned token.
+Will be applied to default prototoken data for next iteration
 	* `iteration` {Number} The iteration index of the _next_ iteration.
 0-indexed.

 ## Special Thanks